AlishaMechtley/HierarchicalStructure/README.md

 Heirarchical Analysis of Population Data Using a Recursive Implementation of Structure Software
 ===============================================================================================

+This project was my first attempt at running a program recursively which was helpful for my later work (e.g. Missing data problem runs STEM recursively) and in file format conversion (something I do all the time in my feild of bioinformatics).
+The project was also useful in showing that recursive binary clustering of population genetics data using Structure's Baesian method is not useful for resolving tree structures.

 ## Introduction

 The Structure program uses a model-based clustering method for inferring population structure using genotype data consisting of unlinked markers.
 The software can be used to demonstrate the presence of population structure, to assign individuals to K populations (where K may be unknown), and to identify migrants and admixed individuals.
 The goal of my project was to recursively run the Structure program with k=2 populations and analyze the topology of the resulting tree.
 The method works as as follows: I run structure with k=2 clusters, separate the data into two files using Q values (discussed later), create a parameter file for each data subset and repeat the process until I get Q values of one over the value of k (both populations equally likely).